foskyblue/stackoverflow2017/README.md

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

-1. What is the average salary of web developers and which group has the highest average job satisfaction?
+1. How important is the knowledge of algorithms and data structures, and communication skills in the recruitment of a Web Developer?
-2. What is the most adopted methodology and version control in software development?
+2. What is the most adopted methodology and version control system by large companies in Web Development?
-3. How important is the knowledge of algorithms and data structures, and communication skills in the recruitment of Software developers?
+3. What is the average salary of web developers and which group has the highest job satisfaction?